 This Indian variety of flowering ginger, the White Ginger Lily, has beautiful white flowers that look like jasmine.
 White ginger lily is also grown in Hawaii for its ornamental value and in China for its medicinal properties.
 An aphrodisiac that can be used against indigestion, constipation, anorexia, and stomach pain

 This perennial flowering plant prefers to grow in damp conditions such as rain forests and near streams.
-The rhizomes spread quickly and are considered invasive in some countries.
 These have a strong fragrance and a butterfly shape.
 Another feature of the White Ginger Lily is its long, elongated, dark-green oval leaves.
 These leaves can measure about a foot long and four feet wide.

 4. Beehive Ginger